Tatu City: History

 The land on which Tatu City sits was originally part of the Belgian Socfinaf coffee farm previously known as Tatu Estate before being acquired by Rendeavour in 2010.
 This is the same case with Northlands City and Kahawa Sukari tracts of land also in Ruiru which were originally owned by Socfinaf prior to being sold to new owners in the post-colonial era.

 Location

 Tatu City can be accessed via Thika Road, Nairobi Eastern Bypass Highway, Nairobi Northern Bypass Highway, and the Kamiti Road.
 It is 30 minutes away from the Nairobi CBD, 40 minutes from the Jomo Kenyatta International Airport, 10 minutes from the Kasarani International Stadium, 5 Minutes from Kamiti Prisons.

 The city is in close proximity to the Kenya Prisons Staff Training College (PSTC), Kenyatta University Teaching, Referral & Research Hospital (KUTRRH), Kamiti Maximum Security Prisons.
 It touches the Nairobi County boundary at its southerly-most tip at Kamiti River.

 Environment and parks

-Tatu City is located within the relatively green side of Nairobi which is part of the greater Aberdare Ecosystem.
-Thirty percent of the land is allocated to green spaces among them nature parks, forests, coffee farms (to preserve the heritage of the place), and public amenities.
+Tatu City lies within the relatively green side of Nairobi which is part of the greater Aberdare ecosystem.
+Thirty percent of the land is allocated to green spaces among them nature parks, nature trails, forests, coffee farms (to preserve the heritage of the place), and public amenities.